FOCUS-No more nut rage: activist fund takes on family-controlled Korean Air

 Heather Cho's legal counsel did not comment on Kang's recount of their discussions.

+Hanjin said Cho, in light of "his clear vision, managing capability and global network," was better suited for longer-term investment than professional managers.

-She is known for the 'nut rage' incident in 2014 after forcing a Korean Air plane to return to the gate because she did not like the way she was served nuts.
+Heather Cho is known for the 'nut rage' incident in 2014, after she forced a Korean Air plane to return to the gate because she did not like the way she was served nuts.

 A win by the 47-year-old activist investor will be a watershed moment in South Korea's 67-year post-war corporate history which has been led by family-owned chaebol and spawned global industrial powerhouses such as Samsung and Hyundai.